Evaporation Barrier for Dark Matter in Celestial Bodies: Analytic Solution for the Evaporation Barrier

 When the above condition is met, it is also the case that $m_{\phi}R \gg 1$, implying that the last term above becomes subdominant.
 By contrast, the first two terms are well-approximated by integrating over a domain width $\delta r$ around $s = r$, where the exponential functions peak.
 Since the density varies slowly over the domain of integration, this yields

 Combining the above expressions and approximating the domain width by $\delta{r} \simeq m_{\phi}^{-1}$, we arrive at

 The evaporation barrier, \textit{i.e.} the potential energy that a dark matter particle has from this additional field in the celestial object, is then obtained from the product $\phi_{\rm barrier}(r) = g_{\chi} \phi(r)$.
-This is the same scaling we estimated based on heuristic arguments in Eq.~\eqref{eq:approxpotential} in the main text.
+This is the same scaling we estimated based on heuristic arguments in Eq.~\eqref{eq:approxpotential} in the main text (see also Ref.~\cite{Smirnov:2019cae} for a similar expression in the context of neutrino oscillations).
 Although our analytic solution given by Eqs.~\eqref{eq:app-a-mainsol-int} and \eqref{eq:app-a-mainsol-ext} is valid for any finite mediator mass, the simplified form in Eq.~(\ref{eq:phiint}) will hold for mediator masses $m_{\phi} \gtrsim 10^{-13} \ \rm eV$ for the celestial objects considered here.
 In the context of stellar cooling, Ref.~\cite{DeRocco:2020xdt} uses a similar scaling to Eq.~(\ref{eq:phiint}) in their estimates of stellar cooling limits with additional mediators that shift the mass of the radiated dark particles; our Eqs.~\eqref{eq:app-a-mainsol-int} and \eqref{eq:app-a-mainsol-ext} provide the generalized forms.
+See Ref.~\cite{Berlin:2023zpn} for a different trapping effect on positively charged millicharge particles in Earth, due to the electromagnetic charge in the Earth's atmosphere.